 php artisan datatables:editor Posts --model-namespace="Entities"

-It will implicitly activate --model
+It will implicitly activate --model option and override the model parameter in datatables-buttons config file.

 This will allow to use a non-standard namespace if front-end and back-end models are in separate namespace for example.